juergscherrer/HSR.CAS-FEE.Testing/angular/NG-CLI-local-install.md

 cd 'ANGULAR-PROJECT'
 npm install

+# (bash)
 $(npm bin)/ng serve
-# or
+# or (windows standard shell)
 node_modules/.bin/ng serve
-# or
-# add '"ng": "ng"' to the scripts in package.json and use npm run:
+# or add the script '"ng": "ng"' to the scripts in package.json and use npm run:
 npm run ng serve
 ```